The remote hideaway of Scotland’s secret “heather priests”

 During the 1720s, at least two attacks were recorded at Scalan, where 64 priests were trained until its closure in 1799.

-Worse was to come as Charles Edward Stuart’s 1745 Uprising was staged - with Scalan was completely destroyed by Hanoverians following the failed rebellion.
+Worse was to come with Charles Edward Stuart’s 1745 rising - with Scalan completely destroyed by Hanoverians following the failed rebellion.

 Father Briody added: “One of the big disasters was the 1745 Jacobite rebellion.